followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/15 dxPieChart/1 Configuration/legend/hoverMode.md

 In the **PieChart** widget, legend items represent series points.
 When a legend item is hovered over, the corresponding series point is highlighted.
 To prevent this behavior, set the **hoverMode** property to *'none'*.

 You can set a custom 'hover' style for series points.
 To do this, use the **series** | **hoverStyle** configuration object.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartLegendHoverMode` enum.
+This enum accepts the following values: `AllArgumentPoints` and `None`.
 <!--/fullDescription-->